 - Magazines /Books to flick through or read

-- Worry beads or fidget toys, tissues, squeezy ball – whatever is your loved one’s favourite fidget object
+- Worry beads or fidget toys, tissues, squeezy balls – whatever is your loved one’s favourite fidget object

 - Headphones – noise cancelling, wireless if possible.

-- unfortunately hospitals can be scary, noisy places for someone with dementia, people in agony in pain so it’s best to mitigate that with some form of noise reducing mechanism if your loved one can tolerate headphones, or even ear plugs then pack them.
+- unfortunately, hospitals can be scary, noisy places for someone with dementia, people in agony in pain shouting/screaming so it’s best to mitigate that with some form of noise reducing mechanism if your loved one can tolerate headphones, or even earplugs then pack them.

 - You could include a headphone splitter if your headphones are wired so you can both listen to the same thing and talk/laugh about it.
 If you’ve prepared the device in advance it’ll be ready with downloaded podcasts/music/shows.